 Sales Activity Tracking

-Sales activities are one of the most important things that you and your sales reps should be regularly tracking.
+Specific sales activities are one of the most important things that you and your sales reps should be regularly tracking.
 You can’t improve your sales process if you aren’t tracking exactly what is being done and how often.

 A sales activity tracking spreadsheet can be used by your reps daily and weekly to keep track of the number of calls and emails that were made, meetings conducted, deals closed, and more.
 Your reps can also use activity spreadsheets as a kind of planner to pre-plan their daily attack and what calls need to be made.

-As a sales manager, you should be using spreadsheets to track activity levels by team and by rep on a weekly, monthly, and quarterly basis to drive consistent outcomes and meet goals.
+As a sales manager, you should be using spreadsheets to track sales activity levels by team and by rep on a weekly, monthly, and quarterly basis to drive consistent outcomes and meet goals.
 You can control activities.
 So, you can use activity tracking to confidently pivot and make changes in the sales process when needed.

 Here are a couple of examples of a sales activity tracking spreadsheet that you can start with: